Handcrafted soaps perfect for emulsifying solid lanolin.

 Note that the scented bars may have some variation in color due to the addition of scented oil/s.
 In particular, those with vanillin/vanilla tend to darken with time but this will not stain or harm your woolies.

-All-Natural Scents are entirely derived from natural sources and contain no synthetic components.
+All-Natural FO Scents (AN) are entirely derived from natural sources and contain no synthetic components.
 Phthalate free.

-Novelty Rainbow Bars are also safe for use as bath/body bars so don't be afraid to treat yourself to one of these wonderful handcrafted soaps.
-A milder scent level compared to the Emulsifying Sheep and Cubes makes these bars safe for bath use.
-Each bar is approximately 5 oz.
+Novelty Rainbow Bars are safe for use as bath/body bars.
+Don't be afraid to treat yourself to one of these wonderful handcrafted soaps.
+In some cases, a milder scent level compared to the standard emulsifying bars in order to make bath safe.
+Still completely effective as a lanonlin emulsifying soap.

 Standard Emulsifying Soap Bars contain a higher concentration of FO/EO in the scented versions.
-They will impart a stronger scent on your woolies but we do not recommend them for personal/bath-time use.
-The Rainbow bars are OK to use for bathtime on you and your baby's skin.
+They will impart a scent on your woolies but we do not recommend them for personal/bath-time use.
+The Rainbow bars are OK for bathtime use for you and baby.

 SOAP SAMPLE PACK includes a mix of six unique scents so you can try a few rather than settling for one.
 These have higher scent levels and are not recommended for direct body use but they're perfect for emulsifying your solid lanolin.
-AT THIS TIME OUR SAMPLE PACKS ARE STILL FROM OUR STNB LINE.
-YOOKI SAMPLER PACKS ARRIVING SOON.
+AT THIS TIME WE HAVE SAMPLE PACKS FROM OUR FORMER STNB LINE AS WELL AS FOR THE YOOKI LINE.
+CHECK LISTING TO SPECIFY.

-Blossoms Sample Packs prepared by Sweet Tea 'N Biscuits for YOOKI.
+Blossoms Sample Pack leftovers were prepared by Sweet Tea 'N Biscuits for YOOKI.

 Instructions for Emulsifying: